michaelwiel/hacking_medphys_R_part2/db_R_tutorial.md

 }
 ```

-Now we can add data successfully without getting an error message, even if it contains duplicates that violate the `UNIQUE`-constraint we defined:
+Now we can add data successfully without getting an error message, even if the reports contain duplicates that violate the `UNIQUE`-constraint we defined:

 ```r